Ruslan-Tymoshchuk/Vet-Care-System/README.md

 The user has 10 attempts to enter an incorrect password, or - block for 1 hour

-Authorized user gets full access to their animals
+Authorized user gets full access to their pets

 *****